Out-of-focus holography at the Effelsberg telescope: Results

 \subsection{Performance of the OOF holography look-up table}

-To finally test the improved performance of the OOF holography look-up table (from the computed gravitational model in Figure \ref{fig:gnl_fit}), the direct relative gain $G_\text{rel}$ (equivalent to the aperture efficiency) was computed from three calibration sources (Section \ref{sec:ObsJuly2021}).
+To finally test the improved performance of the OOF holography look-up table (from the computed gravitational model in \cref{fig:gnl_fit}), the direct relative gain $G_\text{rel}$ (proportional to the aperture efficiency) was computed from three calibration sources (\cref{sec:ObsJuly2021}).
+The aperture efficiency is not so easy to compute, instead we use the telescope's sensitivity (eq.~\ref{eq:sensitivity}) and flux density of the source at a given elevation.

-Results can be seen in Figure \ref{fig:oofh_table_nflux} where different scenarios were computed, i.e., using the standard FEM look-up table ${\varphi_\bot}_\text{FEM}$, the OOF holography look-up table ${\varphi_\bot}_\text{C}$ (Eq.~\ref{eq:fem-oof}), and half OOF holography look-up table $\frac{1}{2}{\varphi_\bot}_\text{C}$.
-The $\frac{1}{2}$ quantity was introduced due to the known high amplitude values resulting from the gravitational model, especially at the edges of the phase-error (due to the less well constrained solution), which might cause an overestimation of the phase errors.
+Results can be seen in \cref{fig:oofh_table_nflux} where different scenarios were computed, i.e., using the standard FEM look-up table ${\varphi_\bot}_\text{FEM}$, the OOF holography look-up table ${\varphi_\bot}_\text{C}$ (eq.~\ref{eq:fem-oof}), and half OOF holography look-up table ${\varphi_\bot}_\text{C}/2$.
+The ${1}/{2}$ factor was introduced due to the known high amplitude values resulting from the gravitational model, especially at the edges of the phase-error (due to the less well constrained solution), which might cause an overestimation of the phase errors.